janet-lang/jpm/README.md

 out of the box support for non-C toolchains and pkg-config, installation from sources besides git such as remote tarballs, zipfiles, or local directories, and more.

-This is a WIP and functionality may not be up-to-date/compatible with the normal `jpm` script, although we are trying to keep most functionality a drop-in replacement where it makes sense.

 ## Self Installation (Bootstrapping)

 clone this repo, and from its directory, run